Xingyan3/Test-Case-Prioritization/README.md

 All source files are under the /src directory.
-The entire project was implemented using Python.
+The entire project was implemented in Python.

 Requirements to run our python project: